Troye Sivan discography

-Australian singer Troye Sivan has released two studio albums, five extended plays, one remix album, one video album, twenty-three singles (including three as featured artist), and ten promotional singles (including one as featured artist).
-On 15 August 2014, Sivan released his first major-label EP, entitled TRXYE, which peaked at number five on the US Billboard 200.
+Australian singer-songwriter Troye Sivan has released three studio albums, five extended plays, one remix album, one video album, twenty-three singles (including three as featured artist), and ten promotional singles (including one as featured artist).
+On 15 August 2014, Sivan released his first major-label EP, titled TRXYE, which peaked at number five on the US Billboard 200.
 The lead single from the EP, "Happy Little Pill", reached number 10 on the Australian singles chart.
 On 4 September 2015, Sivan released his second major-label EP, Wild.
 His debut studio album, Blue Neighbourhood, was released on 4 December 2015.
 Its first single, "Youth", became Sivan's first single to enter the top 40 of the Billboard Hot 100 chart, peaking at 23 and earned him his first number-one on the Billboard Dance Club Songs chart.
 His second studio album Bloom (2018) reached number three in Australia and number four on the Billboard 200 chart.
 Its lead single "My My My!" became Sivan's second number-one on the Dance Club Songs chart.

+Following Bloom, Sivan contributed to the soundtracks of films Love, Simon and Boy Erased, as well as releasing internationally successful collaborations with Charli XCX (on "1999"), and Lauv (on "I'm So Tired...") before completing his third EP, In a Dream, which was released in 2020.
+Throughout the next two years, Sivan released several non-album singles and collaborations, including a remixed version of In a Dreams "Easy" featuring Mark Ronson and Kacey Musgraves, "You", with Regard and Tate McRae, which became his first number one on the Dance/Electronic Songs chart and third overall, "Angel Baby", and "You Know What I Need" with Pnau.
+In addition, he released two singles from the soundtrack to the 2022 Prime Video film Three Months in which he also played the lead role.

+Sivan released his third studio album, Something to Give Each Other, on 13 October 2023.
+It became his first album to reach number one on the ARIA Charts in his native Australia, and reached the top ten in an additional ten countries, including number one on the US Billboard Top Dance/Electronic Albums chart.
+Lead single "Rush" became Sivan's highest charting solo single in Australia since his debut "Happy Little Pill" in 2010, and was a career-best in several other markets worldwide.
+Two further singles from the album, "Got Me Started", and "One of Your Girls" were also successful, with the latter becoming his highest-charting solo hit on the UK Singles Chart.